JSMarsh813/only-bangers/README.md

 ### Concerns To Solve

-1. Avoiding duplicate content
+1. Avoid duplicate content:

-   Multiple posts can be about different sections of the same peice of content, like a video.
+- Multiple posts can be about different sections of the same peice of content, like a video.
 Which is exactly what we want.
 However, someone can reshare that specific clip/section of the content unintentionally

 - 1a: Potential Solution 1: Add a database which links urls to specific posts.
 So when a user creates a post, it will look up if that url exists and then add the posts id to it, to link the two databases.